Characteristics of Effective LearningCharacteristics of Effective Learning: classroom practice and examples for teachers

 Key Takeaways

-2. The three Characteristics of Effective Learning are deeply interconnected, forming a comprehensive framework for child development.
-Research, such as the Effective Provision of Pre-School Education (EPPE) project, demonstrates that high-quality early years settings foster these characteristics synergistically, where playing and exploring naturally leads to active learning and the development of critical thinking skills (Siraj-Blatchford et al., 2002).
-Recognising this interplay allows practitioners to design richer, more integrated learning experiences that nurture all aspects of a child's learning disposition.
+2. The three Characteristics of Effective Learning work as a connected framework for child development.
+The Effective Provision of Pre-School Education project shows that high-quality early years settings build these characteristics together: playing and exploring can lead into active learning and critical thinking (Siraj-Blatchford et al., 2002).
+Recognising this connection helps practitioners design tasks that build a child's learning disposition.

-3. Cultivating the Characteristics of Effective Learning instils crucial dispositions that underpin lifelong learning and future success.
-By fostering children's intrinsic motivation to play, explore, persist, and think critically, educators are building foundational learning power that extends far beyond the early years classroom (Claxton, 2007).
-These dispositions, including resilience and resourcefulness, empower learners to approach new challenges with confidence and adaptability throughout their educational process and into adulthood.
+3. Building the Characteristics of Effective Learning develops dispositions that support lifelong learning.
+When educators support children's motivation to play, explore, persist and think critically, they build learning power that extends beyond the early years classroom (Claxton, 2007).
+Resilience and resourcefulness help learners approach new challenges with confidence and adaptability.

-4. Educators play a pivotal role in actively scaffolding and modelling the Characteristics of Effective Learning within the classroom environment.
-Through intentional interactions, thoughtful provision, and responsive teaching, practitioners can guide children through their Zone of Proximal Development, encouraging them to take risks, problem-solve, and reflect on their learning (Vygotsky, 1978).
-This active support helps learners internalise these behaviours, transforming them into self-regulated and independent learners.
+4. Educators play a clear role in modelling and scaffolding the Characteristics of Effective Learning.
+Through planned interactions, thoughtful provision and responsive teaching, practitioners can guide children through the Zone of Proximal Development, encouraging them to take risks, solve problems and reflect on learning (Vygotsky, 1978).
+This support helps learners internalise these behaviours and become more self-regulated.

 The 3 Pillars of Effective Learning infographic for teachers